 2. Don’t feel obligated to participate in holiday activities that will make you feel sad or annoyed.

 If you aren’t in the mood to be around nosy relatives, then make a different choice.
 Listening to Grandma’s complaints or having to answer your cousin’s questions about your divorce can be nerve-wracking.
 Be kind to your nerves and yourself!

 3. Friends who supported you through your divorce, who know what you’ve been through, will also get you through the holiday season.

 Spend time with people who are invested in helping you get the most out of life!
 Who better than close friends who don’t expect too much from you?

 4. If you find yourself alone, remind yourself that you have a right to a good time.

 I spent Christmas Eve and Christmas Day alone one year.
-I wasn’t looking forward to it but now that I look back I realize that, although alone it was one darn good time.
+I wasn’t looking forward to it, but now that I look back I realize that, although I was alone, it was one darn good time.